kkbeckk/Interactive_Visualizations_MSDS696/README.md

 This file is a single bokeh interactive visualization.
 The reason I have this one standing alone was due to many hours of errors and troubleshooting done with this particualr visual.
 When combining this visual into my larger worksheet, I was getting data source errors.
 After spending alont a whole week just on this one visualization, I decided to leave it our of the larger worksheet and to avoid dealing with troubleshooting more errors.

 - (FINAL) Interactive Visualizations
-This contains the majority of the final interactive visualizations I created in Bokeh.
+This contains the rest of the final interactive visualizations I created in Bokeh.
 They are all combine into one workbook, and have thier own named tabs for each.

 ## The Bokeh tools used in my visualizaitons and an explaination of what they do:
 - Hover: displays informational tooltips